International migration

 All international health professionals wishing to practice in Australia must have the ability to hold an Australian registration with the relevant professional body.

-For information about Australian registration for overseas practitioners, please go to the Ahpra website.
+For information about Australian registration for overseas practitioners, go to the Ahpra website.

 If you obtained your qualifications in a country other than Australia or New Zealand, you may be required to undertake a theory and skill assessment process to obtain registration with your governing body.
 The outcome of this assessment may impact your suitability to apply for advertised positions.